Updated: 2012-02-21 12:14 EST

 - Mark Koenig

-The aim is to provide a fun, safe intro to some principles and practices for people to then begin dancing at the Jam that very weekend (and elsewhere).
+The aim is to provide a fun and safe introduction to three fundamental practices so people can then begin dancing at the Ontario Regional Contact Jam (and elsewhere).

-The class is included as part of the Ontario Regional Contact Jam weekend admission.
-Guests not subscribed to the full weekend pay $10 for the class and may stay for any part of the jam at $5/hour.
 Come play with us!

+The class is included as part of the Ontario Regional Contact Jam weekend admission fee.
+Guests not subscribed to the full weekend pay $10 for the class.

-Come with loose-fitting or yoga clothes and prepared to dance in bare feet.
-For more information about the intro class, contact the facilitator Henry Wai at wai_renooy@sympatico.ca or 416-913-8861.
+For more information about the intro class, contact the facilitator Henry Wai at wai_renooy@sympatico.ca or 416-913-8861 and visit his web site at EveryBodyDanceYes.

 Naomi Sparrow Has been dancing since she was a wee lass, in the Gatineau Hills.
 Early studies in yoga and modern dance, gave way to intensive explorations of technique and patterning.
 Starting with Bartenieff Fundamentals and Laban Analysis, she moved into voice and movement improvisation, moving/sounding/drawing practices, Body-Mind Centering®, Authentic Movement, and a passionate love of Contact Improvisation.